-There is a growing movement to mobilize young people in recovery culturally and politically toward the goal of creating the physical, psychological, and

-Recovery, she is building an infrastructure of recovery support for young people that is historically unprecedented.
+There is a growing movement to mobilize young people in recovery culturally and politically toward the goal of creating the physical, psychological, and social space within which addiction recovery can flourish among young people in the United States.
+At the center of this movement are young recovery advocates and parents who have lost a son or daughter to addiction and related problems.
+Emerging from their efforts are expanded recovery advocacy and support resources, including new recovery community organizations (e.g., Young People in Recovery), youth recovery residences, high school and collegiate recovery programs, and a broad spectrum of youth-focused recovery support services.
+No one is exerting a greater influence on this movement than Stacie Mathewson.
+Through the Stacie Mathewson Foundation and Transforming Youth Recovery, she is building an infrastructure of recovery support for young people that is historically unprecedented.
 On November 19, 2013, I had the opportunity to interview Stacie about her vision and the work to date to fulfill that vision.
 Please join us in this conversation.